MarkDing/IoT-Developer-Boot-Camp-Wiki/hardware/Comply-to-the-Regulations.md

     RB is the usually 3dB receiver bandwidth selectivity in KHz.
 For example, the sensitivity is -105dBm with a 16KHz RB.

  - Blocking
    Blocking is a measurement of the capability of the receiver to receive a wanted modulated signal without exceeding a given degradation due to the presence of an unwanted input signal at any frequencies other than those of the spurious responses or the adjacent channels or bands.
 Usually EN300220 divides the receiver into 4 categories as category 1, category 1.5, category 2, category 3.
 The most tough requirement is in category 1.
-Silabs' sub-GHz products can comply category 1.5 regulation.
+Silicon Labs' sub-GHz products can comply category 1.5 regulation.
    The blocking requirement for category 1.5 is shown in following table:
    <div align="center">
    <img src="files\HW-Comply-to-the-Regulations\Blocking-Limits.png">